-Aurangabad, one of the most important town of modern India is too prominent in Indian history of art and sculptures.
-Ajanta Caves, Ellora and Daulatabad for are situated in Aurangabad.
-We travelled from Mumbai to experience the amazing part of indian art history.
+Aurangabad, one of the most important towns of modern India is too prominent in the Indian history of art and sculptures.
+Ajanta Caves, Ellora, and Daulatabad are situated in Aurangabad.
+We traveled from Mumbai to experience the amazing part of Indian art history.
 We stayed in Aurangabad for a day to visit Bibi ka Maqbarra and the lovely city.
-Ajanta is situated 100km towards north east to Aurangabar city and Ellora is on north west part.
+Ajanta is situated 100km towards the northeast to Aurangabad city and Ellora is on the northwest part.
 So one day we visited Ajanta caves and were stunned by seeing those cave paintings.
-Next day we travelled to Ellora and the Daulatabad fort.
+The next day we traveled to Ellora and the Daulatabad fort.
 Kailasha temple is an example of sculptural excellence.
 The temple was cut out of a single stone.
 The Goddess Laxmi sculpture at the entrance of the temple is a brilliant example of 3d sculpture on a single plane.
 Daulatabad fort has a strong history and heritage.
 If water was not the problem at that time, then Daulatabad would have been our capital as it was shifted by Mohd Bin Tughlaq.
 The fort was never won by anyone.
-There were seven camouflages which were never possible for any warrior to concur the fort.
+There were seven camouflages that were never possible for any warrior to concur with the fort.

 Daulatabad Fort, also known as Devagiri or Deogiri, is a historical fortified citadel located in Aurangabad, Maharashtra, India.
 It was the capital of the Yadava dynasty (9th century–14th century CE), for a brief time the capital of the Delhi Sultanate (1327–1334), and later a secondary capital of the Ahmadnagar Sultanate (1499–1636).
 Around the sixth century CE, Devagiri emerged as an important uplands town near present-day Aurangabad, along caravan routes going towards western and southern India.
 The historical triangular fortress in the city was initially built around 1187 by the first Yadava king, Bhillama V.